Slide 1

 Decomposition

-Breaking big problems into smaller, manageable parts.
+Breaking down a big problem into small, manageable parts.

 Pattern Recognition